YaacovTeller/DoomRep/README.md

 Enemies can move with css animation AND jquery.
 The latter has them turn to face the right direction, but the former does not.

 Note:\
-the spin-up on the chaingun, it was hard to do\
+the spin-up on the chaingun, it was hard to do.\
 the animation frames on the duke machinegun(4).
 It's better than the original, trust me.\
 the changing ammo icons.\
 the ricochets off raised shield.\